Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MxvGbCCc6DI,494.02686666666665,542.7755666666667.md

-> yeah okay so that's a bunch of like world changes that are coming some people have asked can we please get like a kind of like map so we can see what's kind of being worked on and what's being changed and i've prepared a couple maps for you actually so the first map that we're gonna look at is this first map here and this map here is actually just a map of just the changes that are coming in Update 5 So you can see that the Northern
+> yeah okay so that's a bunch of like world changes that are coming some people have asked can we please get like a kind of like map so we can see what's kind of being worked on and what's being changed and I've prepared a couple maps for you actually so the first map that we're gonna look at is this first map here and this map here is actually just a map of just the changes that are coming in Update 5 So you can see that the Northern